 For every day I took the time to take out my mat and practice, whether it was for 5 minutes or an hour, I put a smiley face sticker on a calendar in my room.

 This continued for only a couple of weeks until practicing yoga became engrained in my everyday routine.

 At first, yoga was not an efficient tool in relieving the anxiety I held.
 It was more like a chore to check off my to-do list.

 But with practice, yoga has become an effective outlet for the stress and tension I hold in my body.

 While moving through poses, I actively think about the functions my body performs in order to keep me living.
-This in turn has helped me find more gratitude for my body as whole, which has decreased the intensity of body dysmorphia I regularly struggle with.
+This has helped me find more gratitude for my body as a whole.
+As a result, the intensity of body dysmorphia I regularly struggle with has decreased.

 I set aside “yoga time” as my time in the day to consciously release any worries, fears or anticipations I’m holding.
 Whenever a thought about an upcoming exam or an undermining self-belief pops up, I try to bring myself back into the present and focus my attention on moving deeper into a pose.

 With consistent practice, your body and mind begin to automatically connect yoga to mindfulness and serenity.

 Fitness posters, athletic brands, and media usually portray specific types of yoga.
 But there are several different forms out there that can be tailored to meet our mental and physical needs.
 So don’t give up on the idea after one class or one try.